IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 If you anticipate needing more time, repeat steps 5 and 6 to extend the reservation to the maximum of 6 days.

 ## Access the environment
-Access to the {{offering.name}} demonstration environment is provided through a web interface to a fictitious company's intranet web site.
+Access to the {{offering.name}} demonstration environment is provided through a web interface to a fictitious company's intranet website.

 7. Click the reservation tile in the ITZ My reservations page.